andreazos/100-days-of-code/r1-log.md

 ### R1D9
 Couldn't do anything yesterday :'( Started today with Introduction to the CSS Grid.
 Got to Create Your First CSS Grid (1/22).
 I wasn't retaining the lessons so I started working on one of the "Build a Tribute Page" project.
 Emphasis on "started".

+### R1D10
+Started at CSS Grid: Add Columns with grid-template-columns (2/22) got to CSS Grid: Reduce Repetition Using the repeat Function (17/22)